BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 );
 ```

-As noted in the comments, Direct Methods do not expose the original cloud side
+As noted in the comments, *Direct Methods* do not expose the original cloud side
-http request headers for Direct Methods.
+http request headers.
 Typically, we would want the client,
-the service app, to make an assertion about the required state of the server (Simulator)
+the Service application, to make an assertion about the required state of the server,
-as a precondition for fulfilment of the request.
-Despite not being able to leverage
+the Simulator, as a precondition for fulfilment of the request.
+Despite not being
-a [Precondition header] typically associated with a 412 response, will use the
+able to leverage a *Precondition header* typically associated with a 412 response,
-response code given the fundamental justification stands; the server's state was
+will use the *Precondition Failed* response code because the server's state was
-unacceptable for successful processing of the request.
+technically unacceptable for successful processing of the request.

 3. In the successful path, the `if` branch, add the following code: